Are essential oils safe to ingest? There is an awful lot of controversy throughout the internet on whether or not it is safe ingesting essential oils.

 How to properly dilute essential oils to consume:

-- Put a drop or two into a capsule, and fill the rest of the capsule up with a seed-based carrier oil (such as avocado, coconut, sweet almond, olive, grape seed…etc…).
+- Put a drop or two into a capsule, and fill the rest of the capsule up with a seed-based carrier oil (such as avocado, coconut, or olive, oil)

-- Dilute a drop of essential oil in a teaspoon of honey prior to adding to tea or water
+- Dilute a drop of essential oil in a teaspoon of honey prior to adding to tea, lemonade, or water

 - Drip a drop or two on to a slice of bread.
 This way, you won’t be harming your esophagus.